tradle/rn-nodeify/readme.md

 - when installing a package from git, the postinstall hook isn't triggered, run it manually instead (`npm run postinstall`)
 - restart the react-native packager after installing a module!
 - removing the packager cache helps as well sometimes (`rm -fr $TMPDIR/react-*`)
-- rn-nodeify currently uses `npm` to install shims.
-PRs are welcome to make it compatible with `yarn`
 - use `npm@3`. `npm@5` has some issues that cause `node_modules` to disappear.
 See:
   - https://github.com/tradle/rn-nodeify/issues/42
   - https://github.com/infinitered/ignite/issues/1101